dotnetrealm/PracticalNineteen/README.md

 }
 ```

-- Add connection string in the user secrets file of PracticalNineteen project
+- Add below configurations in the user secrets file of PracticalNineteen project

 ```json
 {